clayton-allard/STAT547C-project/doc/reading_log.md

 - Need to be familiar with what a latent variable is.
 Comes from expectation maximization.
 - -**GAN** Generative Adverserial Network
 - -**VAE** Variational Auto-Encoder.

+I had a ton of notes here that didn't save :(